mupen64/SM64LuaRedux/CONTRIBUTING.md

 It should:

 - be intuitive for first-time users (use established UI and interaction patterns and if possible)
-- allow high-frequency interactions for advanced users (e.g. provide hotkeys)
+- allow more efficient interactions for advanced users (e.g. hotkeys)
 - be fast (the script shouldn't lag mupen during regular operation)

 # Type Annotations